 At Palazzo Contarini, in Campo Manin in the Sestiere of San Marco, there is a jewel not to be missed: Scala del Bovolo.
 It is part of the Gothic building in which it is contained and has this name for the particular shape of the "snail shell" scale, in Venetian bovolo.
 On the top of the staircase there is a domed belvedere from which you can enjoy a splendid panorama.

-8. St Mark's Square
+8. St.Mark’s Square

 7. Murano

+The island of Murano is undoubtedly one of the most famous of the Lagoon of Venice and is located opposite the Fondamenta Nuova beyond the island of San Michele.
 It is famous for its furnaces in which blown glass objects, which are sent all over the world, are produced by its master glassblowers.
 Murano is very small, you can visit it in a few hours.

 It is very nice to see how the glass masters blow glass and get to know its history by visiting the Murano Glass Museum.
-The churches of the Island are also very beautiful: the Basilica of Santi Maria e Donato, the Church of Santa Maria degli Angeli and the Church of San Pietro Martire.
+The churches of the Island are also very interesting: the Basilica of Santi Maria e Donato, the Church of Santa Maria degli Angeli and the Church of San Pietro Martire.

 6. The tour of the bacari